Horst Schmid: Minister of Government Services and Minister of Culture 1975–1979

 Schmid would run for a second term in the 1975 Alberta general election.
 He and Raadstack would face each other for the second time.
 With incumbent ministerial advantage Schmid saw a significant gain in his popular vote while the opposition candidates collapsed.
 He was returned to his second term easily.

 Premier Lougheed appointed Schmid as the Minister of Government Services and the Minister of Culture.
 During this appointment, Schmid initiated the following: Foundation for the Performing Arts, Cultural Heritage Foundation, Historical Resources Foundation, acquisition and development of the Ukrainian Cultural Heritage Village, First National Conference of Ministers Responsible for Culture and the First National conference of Ministers Responsible for Recreation.
 Schmid was part of the team that brought the 1978 Commonwealth Games to Edmonton.
 Schmid added the Commonwealth Games Arts Festival and Film Festival to the Commonwealth Games, still part of the Games to this day (Fraser, Alberta's Camelot, 2003, p 168).

 The most important cultural assistance initiated at this time was the Alberta Matching Grants Program where private donations to arts organizations were matched by the provincial government up to twenty-five percent of their budget.
-This has led to increased private sector donations in support of arts organizations (Fraser, Alberta's Camelot, 2003, p224).
+This led to increased private sector donations in support of arts organizations (Fraser, Alberta's Camelot, 2003, p224).